 The EU TEMPUS programme, supports the modernisation of Higher Education in partner countries such as Eastern European countries, to develop Information Literacy for lifelong learning and the knowledge economy.
-Led and coordinated by Limerick Institute of Technology in the Republic of Ireland, the RINGIDEA Tempus project [517117-TEMPUS-1-2011-1-IE-TEMPUS-JPHES - RINGIDEA] is underpinned by the notion of "libraries and information literacy (IL), which is a precondition for lifelong learning, the knowledge economy, labour markets and a key to fulfilling the Lisbon strategy" [12].
-Specifically to this project the objectives of RINGIDEA are [12] [15]:
+The RINGIDEA Tempus project [17117-TEMPUS-1-2011-1-IE-TEMPUS-JPHES - RINGIDEA] is underpinned by the notion of 'libraries and information literacy (IL), which is a precondition for lifelong learning, the knowledge economy, labour markets and a key to fulfilling the Lisbon strategy'.
+Specifically to this project the objectives of RINGIDEA are:

-- Development of IL programmes for lifelong learning through their use in curricula as appropriate; - Development of innovative online IL modules for lifelong learning; - Harmonisation of the IL programs with those currently active in Western Balkan countries; - Strengthening of the capacities of higher education institutions for the strategic planning and implementation of IL programmes to instil transferable skills for a competitive, dynamic, knowledge-based economy; - Development of IL policy, and guidelines; - Dissemination of approaches to IL development and ensuring of their sustainability; - Development of lifelong learning in society at large- a national priority for Albania, Bosnia and Herzegovina, Kosovo under UNSC Resolution 1244/99 and Montenegro and a regional Priority for the Western Balkans.
+- Development of IL programmes for lifelong learning through their use in curricula as appropriate; - Development of innovative online IL modules for lifelong learning; - Harmonisation of the IL programs with those currently active in Western Balkan countries; - Strengthening of the capacities of higher education institutions for the strategic planning and implementation of IL programmes to instil transferable skills for a competitive, dynamic, knowledge-based economy; - Development of IL policy, and guidelines; - Dissemination of approaches to IL development and ensuring of their sustainability; - Development of lifelong learning in society at large- a national priority for Albania, Bosnia and Herzegovina, Kosova and Montenegro and a regional Priority for the Western Balkans.